-AT 30 June 2019, Frontier IP employed 15 people across offices in Cambridge, Edinburgh and London.
+At 30 June 2020, Frontier IP employed 14 people across offices in Cambridge, Edinburgh and London.
 They are actively encouraged to provide feedback and express their needs, interests and expectations through frequent formal and informal conversations.

 Universities supply us with intellectual property.
 They are critical to our success.
 We work with them through informal and formal relationships and maintain constant contact with them, our portfolio businesses, the academics and industry partners involved.
 When negotiating with our partners, from industry as well as universities, we strive to strike agreements where benefits are shared fairly among all.

 We aim to pay suppliers promptly and regularly review contracts with service providers, such as IT and our lawyers, to ensure a good service.
 Our contact with regulators is mediated and guided by our Nominated Adviser and other professional advisers.

 Frontier IP’s goal is to develop and maximise value from its portfolio, we do so by taking founding shareholdings in portfolio companies and then working with them in partnership.

 Where and when appropriate, we provide support to our portfolio companies to generate value for all stakeholders by providing support services including board representation, fundraising support, market validation, strategic advice and administrative support.

 Many of our portfolio companies have demonstrable social as well as potential economic, commercial and shareholder value.